synopsys-arc-oss/ownership-plugin/README.md

-Ownership Plugin for Jenkins CI
+Ownership Plugin for Jenkins
 ================

-This plugin provides an ownership engine for [Jenkins CI][3].
+This plugin provides an ownership engine for [Jenkins][3].

 Summary
 -------
-* Ownership visualization for jobs, builds and slaves (Summary boxes, ListView columns, etc.)
+* Ownership visualization for jobs, folders, builds and nodes (Summary boxes, ListView columns, etc.)
 * Injection of ownership variables into the build environment
 * Easy MailTo links for "Contact owners" and "Contact admins" with pre-formatted messages
-* Advanced security support (Role Strategy, Job Restrictions, etc.)
+* Advanced security support (Role Strategy, Job Restrictions, Authorize Project, etc.)
+* Integration with Jenkins Pipeline
 * Ownership Job View Filter for views

 See [Ownership Plugin][4] wiki page for more info.